Flip Lunchtime on Its Head

 • Occasionally include a special treat (if allowed by your school).
 Just a little chocolate kiss will put a smile on their face!

-• greek-chicken-wrap
+• tuna-tailgating-sliders

 Charlie Approved Recipe